What is the Northern Ireland protocol?

 Post-Brexit deal 'not working', says NI first minister

-Northern Ireland's post-Brexit trading arrangements - a set of rules referred to as the Northern Ireland protocol - will be debated by MPs in the House of Commons on Monday.
+Northern Ireland’s post-Brexit trading arrangements — a set of rules referred to as the Northern Ireland protocol — are again in the headlines amid UK threats to unilaterally rip up parts of the deal.

-The debate was triggered by an online petition launched by the Brexit-supporting DUP earlier this month, as part of its campaign to have the protocol scrapped.
+It follows months of negotiations between London and Brussels aimed at reducing trade friction between Northern Ireland and Great Britain.

-Monday's proceedings take place just hours after a coalition of unionist parties announced plans to challenge NI’s new trading rules in the courts.
+But Liz Truss, the foreign secretary, who is also responsible for the talks, said she will not “shy away” from taking action on the Protocol, warning some proposals put forward by the EU would “take us backwards”.

 But what is the Northern Ireland protocol all about?

-The NI protocol was agreed as part of the Brexit deal and is designed to protect the Good Friday Agreement by avoiding a hard border on the island of Ireland.
+The NI protocol was agreed as part of the Brexit deal — signed by Boris Johnson — and is designed to protect the Good Friday Agreement by avoiding a hard border on the island of Ireland.

 To allow goods to move freely between NI and the Republic of Ireland and avoid that hard border, NI remained in the EU’s single market for goods.